tipoqueno/UI-Design/README.md

 ### Inspiration

-- [Ui Parade](https://www.uiparade.com/) - User Interface Design Inspiration
+- [Ui Parade](https://www.uiparade.com/) - User Interface Design Inspiration.

 - [CollectUI](https://collectui.com/) - Daily inspiration collected from daily ui archive and beyond.
-Hand picked, updating daily
+Hand picked, updating daily.

-- [UI Movement](https://uimovement.com/) - UI Movement is a community of design enthusiasts who share and discuss the most interesting and unique UI designs
+- [UI Movement](https://uimovement.com/) - UI Movement is a community of design enthusiasts who share and discuss the most interesting and unique UI designs.

-- [Inspiration UI](http://inspirationui.com/) - Inspiration UI  is a community that aims to provide the best design resources for those who create for the web
+- [Inspiration UI](http://inspirationui.com/) - Inspiration UI  is a community that aims to provide the best design resources for those who create for the web.

 ### Freebies

-- [Freeui.design](https://freeui.design/) - Free UI Design for Designers
+- [Freeui.design](https://freeui.design/) - Free UI Design for Designers.

-- [UIGradients](https://uigradients.com/) - Beautiful colour gradients for design and code
+- [UIGradients](https://uigradients.com/) - Beautiful colour gradients for design and code.

 ### Libraries

-- [Semantic UI](https://semantic-ui.com/) - User Interface is the language of the web
+- [Semantic UI](https://semantic-ui.com/) - User Interface is the language of the web.

+- [UIkit](https://getuikit.com/) - A lightweight and modular front-end framework for developing fast and powerful web interfaces.